blue-lotus-org/lotus-products/IDM/IDM.md

 3. Gas Optimization: Implement gas optimization techniques to minimize gas consumption during Dapp execution.

 #### Funding Request
-We request a minimum of $5,000 in crypto for each milestone, totaling $15,000 for the entire project.
+We request a minimum in crypto for each milestone, totaling $350,000 for the entire project.
 > This costs not included servers after launch the ALT IDM product.

 #### Creator Team